Financial Aid Student Attendance Policy

 Appeal Review Timeline

 Appeal decisions can take up to 10 business days.
 Students are notified of the appeal decision through their Sinclair.edu email account.
 All appeal decisions are final.
 Attendance Appeals for Fall and Spring Semesters must be submitted within 30 days after the end of the term for which they are appealing.
+Attendance Appeals for Summer must be submitted within 15 days after the semester ends.
 Note: Processing deadlines may impact Federal Direct Loan eligibility for students with appeals approved after the semester ends.
 Contact the Financial Aid & Scholarships office for more information.

 Reporting Earned Grades